LiveNathan/blog/_posts/2025-07-29-sample-accurate-kernel-switching-overlap-save.md

 # Sample-Accurate Kernel Switching with Overlap-Save Convolution

 In the last post we looked at creating our own implementation of the overlap save method (OLS).
-One of the primary reasons that we did that intead of calling a library was so that we could make our own custom changes down the road.
-One of those custom changes that I want to make is to be able to change the kernel used in convolution, not just once, but at regular periods.
-The use case I have in mind is noise cancelling headphones.
+One of the primary reasons we built our own instead of calling a library was to enable custom modifications down the road.
+One modification I want to explore is dynamically changing the convolution kernel at regular intervals during processing.

-I imagine that as they take samples of audio input from outside your head they then transform those into filters.
-As the outside environment is constantly changing, we need those filters to constantly change as well.
+The motivation comes from adaptive audio systems like noise-cancelling headphones.
+These systems use external microphones to capture ambient noise, then adapt their filter coefficients in real-time to generate effective anti-phase signals.
+As the acoustic environment changes, the filter characteristics must change as well to maintain optimal cancellation.
 This post explores implementing sample-accurate kernel switching using the overlap-save method.

-See all of the code on [GitHub](https://github.com/LiveNathan/convolution-kernel-switching-demo).
+See all the code on [GitHub](https://github.com/LiveNathan/convolution-kernel-switching-demo).

 ## The Problem

 When processing audio with convolution-based filters, we sometimes need to change the filter characteristics while the audio is playing.
-Simply swapping out kernels at arbitrary sample boundaries might work with time domain convolution, but in real-time processing we want to stay in the frequency domain as much as possible.
+With frequency-domain methods like overlap-save, this creates a challenge: we process the signal in blocks, transforming each block to the frequency domain, multiplying with the kernel's frequency response, then transforming back.
+Simply swapping kernels mid-block would break the mathematical integrity of the convolution operation.
+The challenge is achieving sample-accurate kernel switching while preserving both the correctness and efficiency benefits of frequency-domain processing.

 ## Extending the Interface